What if you could bring in a steady stream of qualified leads actively looking for a decking contractor?

 You’ll also want to get your citations listed in local directories.

 There is honestly an endless number of directories and potential citation spots out there, so for the purposes of this guide, I’m just going to cover some of the heavy hitters.

 ThumbTack — Unbeknownst to many, Thumbtack is actually backed by Google to the tune of $100 million in funding.
-This makes it a must have for generating more leads and netting additional SEO benefits.
+This makes it ideal for generating more leads and netting additional SEO benefits.
 With Thumbtack, you really want to fill in every detail of your business and leave nothing blank.
 Upload clean and professional photos and make your company seem approachable.
 After all, they are inviting you into their home.
 One of the best features of Thumbtack is that you can send out links to past clients to start building your reviews right away.
 No waiting for new customers, you can build a profile to be proud of in no time.
 Register for your Thumbtack account and build your profile on their pro-center.

 For fast, targeted, and guaranteed results, paid advertising can be very effective.
 For decking contractors specifically, Google Adwords is the way to go.

 With Adwords, you bid to have your ad shown when someone searches for a particular keyphrase.
 These are the ads you see that look like normal Google search results but say “Ad” next to them.